 The quick answer to that is no, and here’s why.

-When I left conventional medicine to start my functional medicine practice, I did it for many reasons.
-The constraint I felt from the insurance model of payment was one of them.
+When I chose to leave conventional medicine to start my functional medicine practice, I did it for many reasons.
+The constraint I felt from the insurance payment model was one of the big ones.

 It’s a bizarre setup if you stop and think about it.
 During an office visit, the doctor and patient collaborate to decide the appropriate testing and treatment for the patient.
 Then, the doctor’s office tries to convince the insurance company to pay for it.

-Keep in mind that the person deciding on behalf of the insurance company didn’t sit in the room during the visit.
-That person making the decision didn’t get to understand the patient’s problem from the get-go.
-And, that person didn’t see the effects of the symptoms on the patient.
+Remember that the person deciding on behalf of the insurance company didn’t sit in the room during the visit.
+The person making the decision didn’t understand the patient’s problem from the start.
+That person didn’t see the effects of the symptoms on the patient.
 Instead, that person sits at a desk and decides yes or no based on pre-set criteria.

 Frequently, the proposed treatment and testing have to be modified in some way to appease the insurance company and get them to pay for it.
-Thus, the patient receives not what the doctor ordered but what the insurance company decided is appropriate.
+Thus, the patient does not receive what the doctor ordered but what the insurance company decides is appropriate.

 What is the goal of the insurance company anyway?

-Well, it’s a business, and the goal is to make money.
-You or your employer pays a premium.
-The less money the insurance company pays out to providers, labs, and pharmacies, the more they keep in their pocket.
+Well, it’s a business whose goal is to make money.
+You or your employer pay a premium.
+The less money the insurance company pays out to providers, labs, and pharmacies, the more it keeps in its pocket.
 So, it makes sense for them to say no.

-I used to think maybe it made sense for the insurance company to invest in the long-term health of their patients.
+I used to think that maybe it made sense for insurance companies to invest in the long-term health of their patients.
 Won’t they save more money in the long term by saying YES to treatments that keep their patients healthy?

 Why I do what I do

-I stand firm behind my decision to take the insurance company out of the equation.
+I stand firm behind my decision to remove the insurance company from the equation.
 That frees me up in so many ways.
-Now, the patient and I can genuinely partner to decide what is best for them.
+The patient and I can genuinely partner to decide what is best for them.

 You wouldn’t believe how much time is spent dealing with the insurance companies in traditional insurance-based offices.
-My visits with my patients are now 1-hour long instead of 12-15 minutes.
+My visits with my patients are now 1 hour long instead of 12-15 minutes.
 The result?
-I can focus my time and energy on patient care and not coordination with the insurance company.
+I can focus my time and energy on patient care, not coordination with the insurance company.

 I tell my patients this: I’m a medical expert, but you are the expert in YOU.
-So, let’s put our heads together and find the best path forward together.
-No third party.
-Just you and me.
+So, let’s put our heads together and find the best path forward together—no third party, just you and me.
 Let’s get you feeling better and optimally healthy.
-It’s incredible what can be accomplished when everyone is on the same page.
+What can be accomplished when everyone is on the same page is incredible.

 And if you’re wondering whether insurance will ever cover the costs of functional medicine intervention?
 The answer is maybe, but probably not in my lifetime.
 There is hope that we’re headed in that direction, but we still have a long way to go.